Quasinormal modes from numerical relativity with Bayesian inference: Introduction

 As NR simulations and waveform extraction techniques improve, and as GW catalogs expand, there is a growing demand for accurate and physically motivated approaches to QNM modeling.
 A natural progression is a Bayesian approach, which accounts for fit uncertainties via a posterior distribution over the QNM parameters.
-There has already been one attempt at performing Bayesian QNM fits to NR \cite{Clarke_2024} and this paper introduces a new framework which extends this in several ways.
+There have already been a few attempts at performing Bayesian QNM fits to NR \cite{Clarke_2024, 2024PhRvD.109j1503R, 2024JCAP...10..061C} and this paper introduces a new framework which extends this in several ways.
 We introduce a new physically-motivated Gaussian process (GP) model which is trained on an NR catalog.
 Additionally, the QNM model is expressed in a way which (with a natural choice of prior) makes the posterior a multivariate normal distribution which can be efficiently sampled.
 This removes the need for Markov chain Monte Carlo methods which do not scale well to models involving many QNMs.
-This makes the computational cost of the new Bayesian approach comparable to that of least-squares fitting, therefore making it a viable alternative and supports scalable analyses across large catalogs in the future.
+This makes the computational cost of the new Bayesian approach comparable to that of least-squares fitting (typically $\mathcal{O}(1\, \rm ms)$ for a single-mode ringdown fit), therefore making it a viable alternative and supports scalable analyses across large catalogs in the future.

 The Bayesian approach naturally yields posterior distributions over the QNM parameters, as opposed to just point estimates obtained from least-squares fitting; this is a key advantage of the new Bayesian approach.
 The posterior provides the foundation for assigning a measure of significance to the various QNMs in the model and for performing a selection between models using different numbers or types of QNMs \cite{content_paper}.
 This is advantageous because point estimates alone cannot determine whether or not the NR data supports including a specific QNM in the model.
 This is expected to be increasingly important in future studies focusing on subdominant and higher order effects in the ringdown such as nonlinear quadratic QNMs \cite{Mitman_2023, 2023PhRvL.130h1401C} and power-law tails \cite{2024arXiv241206906M}.